skai111/db48x/help/db48x.md

 ### Pressure At Depth

 This equation describes hydrostatic pressure for an incompressible fluid.
-Depth h is positive downwards from the reference.
+Depth 'h' is positive downwards from the reference.

 ### Bernoulli Equation